sbt/sbt.github.com/0.13/docs/offline/Combined+Pages.md

   [Manual-Installation]: Manual-Installation.html

-Installing Typesafe Activator (including sbt)
+Installing Lightbend Activator (including sbt)
 ---------------------

-Typesafe Activator is a custom version of sbt which adds two extra commands, `activator ui` and `activator new`.
+Lightbend Activator is a custom version of sbt which adds two extra commands, `activator ui` and `activator new`.
 The `activator` command is a superset of sbt, in short.